 The map above allows us to classify political ideologies, but it does not give any idea of the compatability between them.
-For example, the square map shows the same distance between communism and classical anarchism as there is between classical anarchism and anarcho-capitalism.
-Since anarchists agree on the proper extent of the state (none), and since the purpose of the State becomes less and less significant as the extent of the State decreases, the conflict regarding purpose withers away to the extent anarchism succeeds.
-In other words, the main reason that the treatment of property (in post-scarcity environments) is a conflict is that the power of decision is held by the State.
-Were such property matters decided and arranged voluntary, such conflicts would be trivial.
-In my opinion, there is room for diversity and experimentation in property arrangements.
-Syndicals and corporations, coops and single-propriators, and families extended, nuclear and communal could all coexist in a stateless society.
+For example, the square map shows the same distance between statist communism and classical anarchism (Stalin and Kropotkin) as there is between anarcho-communism and anarcho-capitalism (Kropotkin and Rothbard).
+Since anarchists agree on the proper extent of the state (none), and since the purpose of State becomes less significant as the extent of the State decreases, the conflict regarding purpose disappears to the extent anarchism succeeds.
+In other words, the main reason that the treatment of property is such a conflict (in a statist environment) is that the power of decision-making is wielded by the State.
+Were such resource usage matters decided and arranged voluntary, such conflicts would be rather trivial.
+There is room for diversity and experimentation in property arrangements.
+Syndicals and corporations, co-ops and single-propriators, and families - extended, nuclear and communal - could all coexist peaceably in a stateless society.

-At the totalitarian end, again we see a close similarity between the State Socialist Communists like Stalin and Fascists like Hitler.
-As Bakunin said:
+At the totalitarian end of the scale, again we see a close similarity between the statist socialist communists like Stalin and fascists like Hitler.
+As the 19th century anarcho-socialist luminary Mikhail Bakunin said:

 But the people will feel no better if the stick with which they are being beaten is labeled 'the people's stick'."